slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Train employees well enough they could get another job, but treat them well enough so they never want to."
 -- Kevin Kelly [1952]*

-> *"Everybody wants to hire the best.
-Few of them actually pay them like they’re the best."  / -- Naval Ravikant [1974]*

 > *"It’s not the office that they hate, it’s the commute."
 -- x@realestatetrent*